scottslowe/weblog/content/post/2020-11-30-assigning-node-labels-during-kubernetes-cluster-bootstrapping.md

 This configuration file specifies a single control plane and a single worker, and uses the `kubeadmConfigPatches` section to show the use of a `JoinConfiguration` (which is what worker nodes would use when joining a cluster) to assign the node label "org.scottlowe.workload-type/pci-dss=true".
 This is the sort of label one might use to help influence workload placement only on specified nodes.

+To assign multiple node labels (the example above shows only a single node label), separate them with a comma.
+For example, `"org.scottlowe.workload-type/pci-dss=true,org.scottlowe.node-type/gpu-enabled=false"` would be a valid example of assigning two node labels to the node during the bootstrapping process.
+(You can also see this in action further down.
+Keep reading!)

 To test this, just run `kind create cluster --config kind-node-labels.yaml` (or whatever filename you used).
 It will take a few minutes for `kind` to do its thing, but when its done you can run `kubectl get nodes --show-labels` and you should see your new node label(s) present.

 Use `kind destroy cluster --name label-test` (or whatever name you specified in the configuration file) to destroy the cluster, update the node labels being assigned, and test again until you're happy with the result.